If the experiment doesn't work, just add more duct tape!

 Fundamentals of Entrepreneurship in the Tech Sector

-I studied at BATYRËV CAMP at the Sirius Education Centre.
-We Fundamentals of Entrepreneurship in the Tech Sestoganalysed startup cases, learned how to present ideas to investors and even developed a business plan for an IT project.
-This helped to understand how innovations become part of the market.
+I had the opportunity to attend the BATYRËV CAMP entrepreneurial camp at the SIRIUS educational center.
+I learned to analyze startup cases, present ideas to investors, and even develop a business plan for an IT project.
+This helped me understand how innovations become part of the market.

 Drone project for monitoring forest fires